intel/QAT_Engine/docs/limitations.md

   process.
 * **Event driven mode** of polling operation is not supported in the FreeBSD Operating system or in the qatlib RPM.
-* **qat_contig_mem** memory driver is not supported when running under FreeBSD Operating system or in the qatlib RPM.
-The default is to use the USDM memory driver supplied as part of the Intel&reg; QAT Driver.
 * QAT Engine doesn't support **ENCRYPT_THEN_MAC**(default) mode of operation meaning when Encrypt then MAC is negotiated for symmetric ciphers say AES-CBC, the requests will not get offloaded via QAT_HW, instead uses OpenSSL SW.
 Disable ENCRYPT_THEN_MAC with the flag